unityaaron/MyAauApp/README.md

 ### Live Deployment

-**The AAU GST App is now live!** You can access the live version of the web application and its backend API.
+**The myUniStudy App is now live!** You can access the live version of the web application and its backend API.

 * **Live Web App:** `https://myuni-studyapp.onrender.com`
 * **Live Backend API:** `https://myaauapp-backend.onrender.com`